 Honored for their service to the citizens of New York and New Jersey leading up to and in the weeks following Hurricane Sandy

 » Press release

-- Eligible circumstances include significant emergencies caused by severe weather events, such as floods, earthquakes, fires, and other natural disasters; major industrial accidents, such as chemical spills, which cause significant community impact; acts of terrorism; or other occurrences that result in widespread risk to life and property;
+- Eligible circumstances include significant emergencies caused by severe weather events, such as floods, earthquakes, fires, and other natural disasters; major industrial accidents, such as chemical spills, which cause significant community impact; acts of terrorism; or other occurrences that result in widespread risk to life and property.

-- Nominations should include a written narrative that describes the station's contributions, as well as station endorsements from community leaders (e.g., government representatives, emergency responders, citizen assistance organizations, etc.).
+- Stations must be eligible for CPB’s Community Service Grant program and must be nominated within one year of the emergency situation and the station’s action.
+They may be nominated by their local communities, individuals, station personnel, or by CPB.
+Nominations may be submitted at any time and should include a written narrative that describes the station's contributions, as well as station endorsements from community leaders (e.g., government representatives, emergency responders, citizen assistance organizations, etc.).